weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 `generative-google` performs retrieval augmented generation, or RAG, based on the data stored in your Weaviate instance.

 The module works in two steps:
-1. (Weaviate) Run a search query in Weaviate to find relevant objects.
+1. Run a search query in Weaviate to find relevant objects.
-2. (PaLM) Use a PaLM model to generate a response based on the results (from the previous step) and the provided prompt or task.
+2. Use a PaLM or Genesis model to generate a response.
+The response is based on the results of the previous step and a prompt or task that you provide.

 :::note
-You can use the Generative PaLM module with non-PaLM upstream modules.
-For example, you could use `text2vec-openai`, `text2vec-cohere` or `text2vec-huggingface` to vectorize and query your data, but then rely on the `generative-google` module to generate a response.
+You can use the `generative-google` module with different upstream modules.
+For example, you could use `text2vec-openai`, `text2vec-cohere`, or `text2vec-huggingface` to vectorize and query your data.
+Then, you can pass the query results to the `generative-google` module to generate a response.
 :::

-The generative module can provide results for:
+The generative module provides results for individual objects or groups of objects:

-* each returned object - `singlePrompt`
+* `singlePrompt` returns a response for each object.
-* the group of all results together – `groupedTask`
+* `groupedTask` groups the results to return a single response.

 You need to input both a query and a prompt (for individual responses) or a task (for all responses).

 ## Inference API key

-:::caution Important: Provide PaLM API key to Weaviate As the `generative-google` uses a PaLM API endpoint, you must provide a valid PaLM API key to weaviate.
+:::caution Important: Provide the correct API key to Weaviate `generative-google` uses a PaLM or Genesis API endpoint, you must provide a valid API key to Weaviate.
 :::

-### Providing the key to Weaviate
+### Provide the key to Weaviate

-You can provide your PaLM API key by providing `"X-Palm-Api-Key"` through the request header.
-If you use the Weaviate client, you can do so like this:
+To provide your Google API key, use the `"X-Palm-Api-Key"` request header.
+If you use a Weaviate client, follow these examples:

 import ClientKey from '/_includes/code/core.client.palm.apikey.mdx';